Sniper: Range finding

 To determine the range to a target without a laser rangefinder, the sniper may use the mil dot reticle on a scope to accurately find the range.
 Mil dots are used like a slide rule to measure the height of a target, and if the height is known, the range can be as well.
 The height of the target (in yards) ×1000, divided by the height of the target (in mils), gives the range in yards; alternatively in metric the height of the target in centimeters ×10, divided by the height of the target in mils, gives the range in meters.
-It is important to note that angular mil (mil) is only an approximation of a milliradian and different organizations use different approximations.
+Angular mil (mil) is only an approximation of a milliradian and different organizations use different approximations.
 This can vary as mil dot sizing and spacing changes.
 The USMC standard mil dot is sized at .25 mil based on a definition of 1 mil (that is, 1 milliradian) equals 3.438 MOA (minute of arc, or, equivalently, minute of angle) which is typically rounded off to 3.44 MOA for ease of use; this format facilitates estimating a target's height in inches and providing the resulting distance in yards.
 In comparison, the US Army standard mil dot is sized at .22 (often rounded to .2 for ease of use) mil based on a definition of 1 mil equals 3.6 MOA, which facilitates estimating a target's height in inches and providing the resulting distance in meters.

 At longer ranges, bullet drop plays a significant role in targeting.
 The effect can be estimated from a chart, which may be memorized or taped to the rifle, although some scopes come with Bullet Drop Compensator (BDC) systems that only require the range be dialed in.
 These are tuned to both a specific class of rifle and specific ammunition.
 Every bullet type and load will have different ballistics. .308 Federal 175 grain (11.3 g) BTHP match shoots at 2600 ft/s.
 Zeroed at 100 yd, a 16.2 MOA adjustment would have to be made to hit a target at 600 yd.
 If the same bullet was shot with 168 grain (10.9 g), a 17.1 MOA adjustment would be necessary.